 The new generation of μFR has also been developed and commercialized by Pulse Medical Imaging Technology (Shanghai) Co., Ltd. The validation showed that μFR can be computed using a single angiographic projection and with high diagnostic accuracy.
 This would improve tremendously the feasibility and efficiency of μFR analysis, making μFR more suitable to be adopted for routineuse in the cath-lab.

 Furthermore, μFR also allows analysis of bifurcation lesions which provides a unique evaluation of high risk patients for PCI.

 2. Byrne RA, McGovern L. Angiography-derived quantitative flow ratio guidance of coronary intervention: measure twice, cutonce.
 Lancet.
 2021;Epub ahead of print.

-3. Tu S, Ding D, Chang Y, Li C, Wijns W, Xu B. Diagnostic accuracy of quantitative flow ratio for assessment of coronary stenosis significance from a single angiographic view: A novel method based on bifurcation fractal law.
+3. Tu S, Ding D, Chang Y, Li C, Wijns W, Diagnostic accuracy of quantitative flow ratio for assessment of coronary stenosis significance from a single angiographic view: A novel method based on bifurcation fractal law.
 Catheter Cardiovasc Interv.
 2021 May 1;97 Suppl 2:1040-1047